square/workflow-kotlin/samples/tutorial/Tutorial1.md

 Start by creating a new workflow and screen by creating a new file with the [file templates](../../install-templates.sh), adding it to the `tutorial-base` module:

+___Note___

+_Windows OS users: Please add the scripts from [file templates folder](../../fileTemplates) directly to Android Studio or Intellij Idea._

+_Go to Settings --> Editor --> File and Code Templates --> Select Files Tab.
+Now click on the '+' icon and copy the the content of the Workflow file template to the editor and save it._

 ![New Workflow](images/new-workflow.png)
 ![Workflow Name](images/workflow-name.png)